markusvoelter/ProgrammingBasics/doc/chapter05_structured/index.md

 value, with one or more of the members changed.
 The original value, the one on which you called `with`, remains unchanged, as the test shows.
 Here is another example that changes a nested instance.
-You can see how we use the `old` keyword to refer to the value that is in the orignal value, the one on which we called `with`.
+You can see how we use the `old` keyword to refer to the value that is in the original value, the one on which we called `with`.

 ![](Records/Change2.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3Ae00f4849-fe23-45e3-8ca0-de542fab6857%28chapter05_structured%29%2F6455317040172977675)